g185/ArTeller/2nd_delivery.md

 # 2nd Delivery

-- The comments that you received during the 1st delivery and how you have addressed them (if you decided/managed to address them).
-You should justify your decisions.
+## Comments received and decisions

+-Is face recognition too much for proximity?

+-Customization for kids vs adults could be a nice feature and justify the use of face recognition.

+-Include the designer in the README.
+We included her

-- Changes made to your design, architecture and evaluation plan since the 1st delivery.
-You should justify the need for these changes.
+## Changes made to design, architecture and evaluation plan since 1st delivery

+-Thingsboard?

+-Proximity sensors?

+-possibility to contact the stations via mqtt without flashing them? useful and ioannis a rota.

-- Brief presentation of the technical work done since the 1st delivery.
+## Brief presentation of the technical work done since 1st delivery

-- A brief list of the functionality that is still missing and will be done till the 3rd and final delivery.
+## List of functionalities that are missing and will be completed for the final delivery

-- Brief presentation of the evaluation conducted since the 1st delivery.
+## Evaluation conducted fince the 1st delivery

-- A brief list of what you aspect to evaluate till the 3rd and final delivery.
+## Expected evaluation for the final delivery